 - 1. No one is above the law.
 In the run-up to the 2016 election, Russia mounted a brazen attack on American democracy.
 The opening salvo was a cyberattack on the DNC, carried out on American soil.
-In 2015 and 2016, Russian intelligence services hacked into the DNC's computers, penetrated its phone systems, and exfiltrated sensitive and valuable trade secrets and tens of thousands of documents and emails.
-Russia then used this stolen information to advance its own interests: destabilizing the U.S. political environment, denigrating the Democratic presidential nominee, and supporting the campaign of Donald J. Trump ("Trump"), whose policies would benefit the Kremlin. - 2.
-In the Trump campaign, Russia found a willing and active partner in its efforts.
-In 2016, individuals tied to the Kremlin notified the Trump campaign that Russia intended to interfere with our elections.
-Through multiple meetings, emails, and other communications, these Russian agents made clear that their government supported Trump and was prepared to use stolen emails and data to damage his opponent and the Democratic party. - 3.
-Rather than report these repeated messages that Russia intended to interfere with U.S. elections, the Trump Campaign and its agents gleefully welcomed Russia's help.
-Indeed, the

-Trump Campaign solicited Russia's illegal assistance, and maintained secret communications with individuals tied to the Russian government, including an intelligence agency responsible for attacking the DNC.
+In 2015 and 2016, Russian intelligence services hacked into the DNC's computers, penetrated its phone systems, and exfiltrated tens of thousands of documents and emails, some of which contained valuable trade secrets.
+Russia then used the stolen information to improve Donald J. Trump's ("Trump") chances of winning the 2016 Presidential election because Trump's policies would benefit the Kremlin. - 2.
+The Trump Campaign was a willing and active partner in Russia's efforts.
+Through multiple meetings, emails, and other communications, Russian agents told members of the Trump Campaign that their government supported Trump and was prepared to use stolen emails and data to damage his opponent and the Democratic party.
+Rather than report these repeated overtures to the Federal Bureau of Investigation ("FBI"), the Trump Campaign and its agents gleefully welcomed Russia's help.
+Indeed, the Trump Campaign solicited Russia's illegal assistance and maintained secret communications with individuals tied to the Russian government, including individuals associated with a Russian intelligence agency responsible for attacking the DNC.

-- 4. Through these communications, the Trump Campaign, Trump's closest advisors, and Russian agents formed an agreement to promote Donald Trump's candidacy through illegal means.
+- 3. Through these communications, the Trump Campaign, Trump's closest advisors and Russian agents formed an agreement to secure Trump's grip on the Presidency through illegal means.
 Consistent with that agreement, Russian agents trespassed onto the DNC's computer network in the United States, broke into DNC email accounts, collected trade secrets and other private data, and disseminated the information at times when it would best suit the Trump Campaign.
-Russia released some of the stolen materials through "Guccifer 2.0," a fictitious online persona created by Russian military intelligence (GRU) officers, and released other materials through WikiLeaks, whose founder, Assange, shared Defendants' common goal of damaging the Democratic party in advance of the election. - 5.
-As stolen DNC information was strategically released into the public sphere, thencandidate Trump openly praised the illegal disseminations and encouraged Russia to continue its violations of U.S. law through its ongoing hacking campaign against the Democratic party.
+Russia released some of the stolen materials through "Guccifer 2.0," a fictitious online persona created by Russian military intelligence officers, and released other materials through WikiLeaks. - 4.
+As stolen DNC information was strategically released into the public sphere, Trump and his associates openly praised the illegal disseminations and encouraged Russia to continue its illegal hacking campaign against the Democratic party. - 5.
+In the wake of the 2016 election, the Defendants recognized that Trump's grip on the Presidency would be tested if the American public discovered the illegal coordination between his campaign and the Russian government.
+The Defendants therefore worked to cover up their collusion, sometimes through a drumbeat of public denials and misstatements, and other times through criminal obstruction of justice and witness tampering. - 6.
+At the same time, Russia continued to commit cybercrimes against Trump's Democratic critics, who threatened to derail Trump's policy agenda.
+American intelligence agencies have expressed concern that, going forward, Russia will continue using cybercrimes to influence American elections. - 7.
+In November 2018, dozens of DNC email addresses were targeted in a spear-phishing campaign, although there is no evidence that the attack was successful.
+The content of these emails and their timestamps were consistent with a spear-phishing campaign that leading cybersecurity experts have tied to Russian intelligence.
+Therefore, it is probable that Russian intelligence again attempted to unlawfully infiltrate DNC computers in November 2018.